From Zero to Hero: Harnessing Transformers for Biomedical Named Entity Recognition in Zero- and Few-shot Contexts: Conclusion and future work

 We also compare and discuss various strategies for zero-shot model validation.
 We have proposed validation strategies which can be summarized as (1) using unseen classes only, (2) using seen classes only, and (3) using both seen and unseen classes.
 We note that using an unseen class in validation may lead to the selection of a better model for zero-shot NER.
 However, since users do not know what the unseen classes will be, this method has questionable practicality.

-The base zero-shot model showed instability issues, which is likely caused by the model not being able to reach the global minimum of the optimization function.
+We noticed that the base zero-shot model showed instability issues, which is likely caused by the model not being able to reach the global minimum of the optimization function.
 We are planning to address this issue in future work.

+While our models are fine-tuned on models (BioBERT and PubMedBERT) that inherently support the recognition of multi-word entities due to their contextual understanding, optimal performance might still require additional strategies or modifications, such as enhanced post-processing rules or specialized training to handle entity boundaries effectively, either within a binary classification framework (introduce special tokens in the training data to indicate the beginning and end of entities) or by utilizing IOB annotation schema.
 We are also planning to investigate active learning approaches that may improve the results of the method even further.
-Our method could also help in labeling datasets while improving itself by confirmed human annotation.
+Our method could also help in labeling datasets while improving itself by confirming human annotation.
 For example, our method can be used instead of the self-correcting network in the approach proposed by \citep{ilic2022active}.
 Using active learning, the model can also learn to identify difficult examples and flag them for further review.